Mission San Carlos Borromeo de Carmelo: Modern use

 As a result of Downie's dedicated efforts to restore the buildings, the Carmel mission church is one of the most authentically restored of all the mission churches in California.
 Mission Carmel has been designated a National Historic Landmark by the National Park Service.
 It is an active parish church of the Roman Catholic Diocese of Monterey.

 In addition to its activity as a place of worship, Mission Carmel also hosts concerts, art exhibits, lectures, and numerous other community events.
 In 1986, then-pastor Monsignor Eamon MacMahon acquired a Casavant Frères organ with horizontal trumpets.
 Its hand-painted casework is decorated with elaborate carvings and statuary reflecting the Spanish decorative style seen on the main altar.

 The mission also serves as a museum, preserving its own history and the history of the area.
 There are four specific museum galleries: the Harry Downie Museum, describing restoration efforts; the Munras Family Heritage Museum, describing the history of one of the most important area families; the Jo Mora Chapel Gallery, hosting rotating art exhibits as well as the monumental bronze and travertine cenotaph (1924) sculpted by Jo Mora; and the Convento Museum, which holds the cell Serra lived and died in, as well as interpretive exhibits.
 At one end of the museum is a special chapel room containing some of the vestments used by Serra.

-The mission grounds are also the location of the Junípero Serra School, a private Catholic school for kindergarteners through 8th grade.
-At the end of the 2019–2020 academic year, it was announced that the school is closed.
+The mission grounds were also the location of the Junípero Serra School, a private Catholic school for kindergarteners through 8th grade operated by the Diocese of Monterey.
+The school opened in 1943 and closed at the end of the 2019–2020 school year.